 Q. What is the status of my FOIA request?

-A. FOIA requesters who have questions about, or want to check the status of, their FOIA request, should contact the local FOIA Requester Service Center.
-The Corps of Engineers has established a Service Center for each major Office.
-Directing your questions to the Service Center at the FOIA Office to which the request was submitted, will speed up the Corps of Engineers’ response to your questions.
+A. FOIA requestors who have questions about, or want to check the status of, their FOIA request should contact the local FOIA Requestor Service Center.
+The Corps of Engineers has established a Service Center for each major office.
+Directing your questions to the Service Center at the FOIA Office to which the request was submitted will speed up the Corps of Engineers’ response to your questions.

-A. The FOIA allows fees to be charged to certain types of requesters, but it also provides that waivers or reductions in fees be given if disclosing the information is in the public interest.
-Public interest is defined as information, which significantly enhances the public's knowledge of the operations and activities of the Army.
-The FOIA requires that requesters be placed into categories.
-For a more detail outline of the categories, please visit the Army's FOIA website <https://www2.arims.army.mil/rmdaxml/rmda/FreedomOfInformationAct.asp>.
-One of the most common categories is the one listed below: "Other" Requester.
-Requesters who do not qualify in another category are considered "other" requesters, and normally make requests for agency records for their personal use.
-"Other" requesters receive two hours search, all review costs, and the first 100 pages at no cost.
-A requirement under the Act is that all requesters must include a 'willingness to pay statement' in their request, however, fees are not charged unless they exceed $25.
-Also, the requester can set a limit on the costs to be incurred.
+A. FOIA allows fees to be charged to certain types of requestors, but it also provides that waivers or reductions in fees be given if disclosing the information is in the public interest.
+Public interest is defined as information that significantly enhances the public's knowledge of Army operations and activities.
+FOIA requires that requestors be placed into categories.
+For a more detailed outline of categories, visit the Army's FOIA website.
+One of the most common categories is "Other."
+Individuals who do not qualify in another category are considered "other" requestors, and normally make requests for agency records for their personal use.
+"Other" requestors receive a two-hour search, all review costs and the first 100 pages at no expense.
+A FOIA requirement is that all requestors must include a "willingness to pay statement" in their request; however, fees are not charged unless they exceed $25.
+Also, the requestor can set a limit on costs to be incurred.
 For example, he/she may state "not to exceed $50."
-If the estimate for answering the request exceeds the limit, the FOIA Officer will call the requester to discuss his/her options.
-The requester has four options: accept the copied documents up to the previous specified amount of money, cancel the entire request, authorize the money needed to complete the request, or authorize additional funds up to another specified amount.
-Fee waivers may be granted when disclosure of the records is in the public interest because it is likely to ontribute significantly to public understanding of the operations or activities of the government.
-The following factors are weighed in making a fee waiver determination.
+If the estimate for answering the request exceeds the limit, the FOIA officer will call the requestor to discuss his/her options.
+The requestor has four options: accept the copied documents up to the previous specified dollar amount, cancel the entire request, authorize the money needed to complete the request or authorize additional funds up to another specified amount.
+Fee waivers may be granted when records disclosure is in the public interest because it's likely to contribute significantly to understanding of government operations or activities.
+The following factors are weighed in making a fee-waiver determination:

-The contribution to an understanding of the subject by the general public likely to result from the disclosure.
+Contribution to subject understanding by the general public likely to result from disclosure.

-Disclosure of the information is not primarily in the commercial interest of the requester.
+Information disclosure is not primarily in the requestor's commercial interest.